 The island of Lemnos is one of the Greek islands of the Aegean Sea and it belongs to the Eastern Aegean islands group.
 There are many interesting sightseeings around Lemnos island, a place with long history and strong references in the Greek mythology.
 In fact, the myth says that this was the island where god Hephaestus had his copper workroom, which is why there was an ancient town dedicated to his honor, Ifestia.
 Also you will find the oldest town in Europe, Ancient Poliochni, that dates from the beginning of the 3rd century BC.

 On the north eastern side of Lemnos island, there is the Ancient Kavirio, a place strongly connected to secret religious ceremonies and right below Kavirio there is the Cave of Philoctetes, the legendary hero who was abandoned there on the way to Troy.
 Very interesting is also the Medieval Castle on the hill above Myrina, the capital of the island.
 Holidays in Lemnos is a perfect experience for total relaxation.
+However, there are many things to do, including windsurfing and hiking.

 The beaches around Myrina concentrate the majority of hotels in Lemnos, with the beach of Platy offering many good options as well.
 Since tourist development is limited in Lemnos, hotels are not large resorts and family places with simple facilities.
 You will find many traditionally decorated studios, small apartments, and charming rooms in Lemnos island.
 Choose a place by the beach side to be in a walking distance from the sea.